arthurlcp/Aldwar/README.txt

 6. Associate a plan file with a construction site
 7. Exit

 Usage:
 - Run the melec_software.py file with Python 3: python melec_software.py
-WARNING RUN melec_gui.py FOR GUI SOFTWARE !
+- WARNING RUN melec_gui.py FOR GUI SOFTWARE !
 - Plans should be placed in the plans/ folder.
+- BE AWARE TO DOWNLOAD EVERYTHING INCLUNDING DATABASE FILE AND PLANS FOLDER !
 Included examples:
 - 4 materials
 - 1 construction site (Chantier Appartement 12)